 Although, using color-safe shampoos and conditioners, heat-protectants, and moisturizing products will not just prolong your hair’s color but also enhance its shine and make it healthy-looking.
 To help you achieve this alluring hair hue, I’ve prepared only the best looks of this wine-inspired color done by expert colorists.

-Before your next hair appointment, check our photos of dark burgundy hair colors before your next visit to the salon!
+Before your next hair appointment, check our photos of dark burgundy hair colors.

 A burgundy balayage makes everything transcendental, but this deep purple makes everything so ethereal, and this dark berry burgundy shade is a fun gloss for natural dark tresses.

-Red-brown on loose barrel curls make for an interesting three-dimensional burgundy hairstyle.
+Red-brown hair with loose barrel curls make for an interesting three-dimensional burgundy hairstyle.
 Whether you have a mid-length or long chop, this wavy burgundy red hair is a must-try!

 Deep Maroon Red Burgundy Hair